How to request information about yourself

 This is known as a Subject Access Request (SAR).
 A request must normally be made in writing, although we have a standard form for you to use, you are not obliged to do so.

-The online form can be found under our Online Forms tab, or a copy can be printed from the Downloads section below.
+The online form can be found under our online forms section, or a copy can be printed from the downloads section.

 If you are seeking information about the Council, rather than your own records, please see our Freedom of Information Request advice.